Turtle Lodge Trading Post Inc. (TLTP) is an Indigenous owned home-based mail order wholesale/retail company in Clayton, (Almonte) Ontario.

 All our herbal products are either purchased from organic or ethically wildcrafted sources.
 Many are also certified Kosher.
 Whenever possible, we purchase from Indigenous harvesters and suppliers and are always ready to help new Indigenous entrepreneurs.
 Many of our products are locally sourced but, if demand outweighs supply, we sometimes import herbs from trusted sources outside the region.
 Above all else, we pride ourselves on quality and service and have established a solid reputation over the years.

-I have felt the pull of the Grandmothers and Grandfathers directing me towards the Red Path since my troubled teen years.
-Around 20-25 years ago it became a calling I could no longer ignore.
+I was born in 1964 and have felt the pull of the Grandmothers and Grandfathers directing me towards the Red Path since my troubled teen years.
+Around 20-25 years ago that pull became a calling I could no longer ignore.
 When I firmly stepped on the path, I was blessed to encounter well respected teachers who were Lakota, Cree, Algonquin and Mohawk Elders.
-Many of my teachings are from these traditions.
+I was honoured to participate in many of their ceremonies over the years, and much of my teachings and practice come from these traditions.

-While TLTP was still in its infancy, from 2007 to 2012 I worked for Donna Cona Inc. (DC), an Indigenous IT and business development firm in Ottawa.
-There I applied several decades of accounting and multimedia skills, which included producing the Madawaska Maliseet First Nation's (MMFN) band's newsletters for several years.
-Both tasks required me to travel to the MMFN in New Brunswick a couple of times a year.
-It was an amazing experience and the MMFN and its People remain dear to my heart.
+While TLTP was still in its infancy, from 2007 to 2015, I worked for Donna Cona Inc. (DC), an Indigenous IT and business development firm in Ottawa.
+There I happily applied several decades of accounting and multimedia skills.
+My duties were mainly bookkeeping, but also included producing the Madawaska Maliseet First Nation's (MMFN) band's newsletters for several years.
+(The MMFN is DC's owner John Bernard's reserve) Both tasks required me to travel to the MMFN in New Brunswick a couple of times a year for several years.
+It was an amazing experience and DC, along with the MMFN and its People remain dear to my heart.

-My resume is long and varied but I'll stop there.
-Suffice to say I have worn many hats over the years, but I honestly feel like it's all been leading me to this.
+My resume is long and varied.
+I have worn many hats over the years, and have been blessed to be touched by a rainbow of Peoples.
+But I honestly feel like it's all led me to this.
 Just about every skill I have acquired along the way has proven beneficial since TLTP crawled out of its shell and into my heart.

 THE TURTLE ON THE ROAD PROGRAM: